Teach a Dog to Heel! in 4 steps

 Step No. 3

-Gradually begin to increase the requirements .
+Increase the requirements step by step from now on. .
 First, simply extend the distance that your pet has to walk.
 Be sure to do this in small intervals and repeat each exercise several times with success before increasing the distance further.

 It is also a good idea to include running around curves and obstacles in your training.
 This will make it easier for you in everyday situations later on, since you are unlikely to be running exclusively straight ahead in open spaces.
-You should also vary your pace between creeping slowly, walking normally, and jogging.
+You should also vary your pace: Sometimes you creep slowly, sometimes you walk normally, and sometimes you jog.

 You can now also hold the treat less conspicuously in your hand so that your dog learns to focus on you, rather than just on his coveted reward.
 You are the key to the jackpot!
 In this step, you can also begin to incorporate small distractions.
 Let an acquaintance walk past you or place your four-legged friend's favorite toy clearly visible near you.